brendanc490/WebVR-Test-Patterns/Custom/README.md

 [**Check the demos folder for some basic editable patterns!**](./demos)

 ### Saving and Uploading a Group of Patterns
 Multiple patterns can be saved together by hitting the ***Save Selected Patterns*** button.
-This will save all currently selected patterns from the ***Pattern List***.
+This will save all currently selected patterns from the ***Pattern List*** as a JSON file.
-To upload a group of patterns, press the ***Upload Patterns*** button and select the desired file.
+To upload a group of patterns, press the ***Upload Patterns*** button and select the desired JSON file.
+This JSON file can contain one or more patterns and will add them all to the ***Pattern List***.

 ## Editing Patterns

 ### Uploading a Pattern
-A single pattern can be uploaded to the current pattern.
+A JSON file containing a single pattern can be uploaded to the ***Upload a pattern*** input.
 If a file containing multiple patterns is uploaded, it will be rejected.

 ### Uploading images
 Image files are treated as entity textures.
 Here are the steps on how to properly upload these files.